 Many people benefit greatly by coming to the Centre - the wonderful support given by our volunteers plays a valuable part in the services and groups we are able to provide.

-There are many different volunteer roles at the Centre – some are listed below.
+There are many different volunteer roles at the Centre.
 We try hard to find a task that is suitable for you and which will give you satisfaction.
 We have a flexible approach and sometimes a volunteer starts in one role and changes to another at a later date.

 Most roles require the volunteer making a commitment to a regular day and time but some roles require help on a flexible or intermittent basis.